 From 2014/15 to 2017/18 Reid spent four seasons playing College basketball in the USA with University of Buffalo.
 After Reid started the first two games of her college career on the bench she was elevated to the role of starting point guard in her third game in mid-January 2015 and retained this role for the remaining 114 games of her college career.
 In overtime of the Mid-American Conference championship game in March 2016 Reid made a banked buzzer-beating two point field goal to break a tie and secure University of Buffalo a 73-71 win over Michigan and the Buffalo’s first ever MAC championship in dramatic fashion.
 Reid is the University of Buffalo’s all-time leader in assists.

-After graduating from The University of Buffalo to return to the Frankston Blues and represented the club at senior level in the SEABL in 2018 and in the NBL1 during the league’s inaugural season in 2019.
-In an NBL1 game for the Frankston Blues in May, 2019 Blues Reid set a new league record, scoring 50 points against Launceston Tornadoes in a home game, making 19 of 25 field goal attempts at an accuracy of 76% and was even more impressive from long range, making seven of eight three-pointers at an accuracy of 87.5%.
+After graduating from The University of Buffalo Reid returned to the Frankston Blues and represented the club at senior level in the SEABL in 2018 and in the NBL1 during the league’s inaugural season in 2019.
+In an NBL1 game for the Frankston Blues in May, 2019 Reid set a new league record, scoring 50 points against Launceston Tornadoes in a home game, making 19 of 25 field goal attempts at an accuracy of 76% and was even more impressive from long range, making seven of eight three-pointers at an accuracy of 87.5%.